plgd-dev/doc/content/en/docs/deployment/hub.md

 ## Troubleshooting

 - plgd Dashboard returns "unable to fetch data from from the ./well-known endpoint" error
 - Not trusted self-signed certificate is used.
 Import of plgd CA to your system is required.
-Get the public key by calling `kubectl get secret plgd-ca -o 'go-template={{index .data "ca.crt"}}' | base64 -d`.
+Get the public key by calling `kubectl -n plgd get secret plgd-ca -o 'go-template={{index .data "ca.crt"}}' | base64 -d`.